andojoks/JourneyManagement/README.md

 # 🚀 Journey Manager API

-A comprehensive REST API built with Laravel 12 for managing users and trips with JWT authentication, featuring full CRUD operations, pagination, and date filtering capabilities.
+A comprehensive REST API built with Laravel 12 for managing users, trips, and carpooling bookings with JWT authentication, featuring full CRUD operations, pagination, date filtering, and seat reservation capabilities.

 ## 📋 Table of Contents